wgOpenSource/gqlclans/README.md

 Service will be available via [http://0.0.0.0:8567](http://0.0.0.0:8567)

-## Contibuting
+## Contributing

-After developing, the full test suide can be evaluated by running:
+After developing, the full test suite can be evaluated by running:

-    ```bash
-    tox
+    ```sh
+    pytest --benchmark-skip  # Use -v -s for verbose mode
+    ```

+You can also run the benchmarks with:

+    ```sh
+    pytest --benchmark-only
     ```